Learn more >

 Some areas in the program also award a Lifetime Achievement badge.
 The IBM Champion Lifetime Achievement award recognizes IBM Champions who stand above their peers for service to the community.
 Over multiple years, these IBM Champions consistently excel and positively impact the community.
 They lead by example, are passionate about sharing knowledge, and provide constructive feedback to IBM.
 The Lifetime Achievement award provides automatic re-nomination into the IBM Champion program for the duration of the program, plus other benefits.

-All IBM Champion badges are issued through IBM’s open badge program, which provides an online representation of skills and achievements using the Mozilla Open Badge standard.
+All IBM Champion badges are issued through IBM’s Digital Badge Program, which provides an online representation of skills and achievements that adhere to the Open Badge Specification led by the IMS Global Learning Consortium for recognizing and validating learning.
 When someone clicks on an IBM Champion badge, the badge links to metadata (description, skill tags) describing the IBM Champion qualifications along with the process required to earn the badge.
 This additional level of information helps tell a more complete and compelling story of the IBM Champion’s achievements.
-For more information on open badges at IBM, refer to the IBM open badge program.
+For more information on open badges at IBM, refer to the IBM Digital Badge Program.

 Back to top